Friday, May 17, 2024

 1. The assets that acquired with the borrowed money has to produce significant returns/profits to offset the interest that he is going to pay on the borrowed money.

-3. Interest rate are not often fixed. if you choose variable interest rate, it could go up and thus the need for investments to produce more profits.
+3. Interest rates are not often fixed. if you choose variable interest rate, it could go up and thus the need for investments to produce more profits.

 Thursday, September 17, 2020